diegopoza/ember-jwt/doc/readme.md

 });
 ````

 To work with JWT we will utilize a very useful plugin called **Ember Simple Auth** that can be downloaded from [here](http://ember-simple-auth.com/).
-Follow the _how to use it_ instructions in the site to install it.This plugin will help us protect the routes as well as creating code to authenticate and authorize request.
+Follow the _how to use it_ instructions in the site to install it.
+This plugin will help us protect the routes as well as creating code to authenticate and authorize request.

 On the application route, we will use the **ApplicationRouteMixin** which will create an application session and provide actions for authenticating or invalidating the session.
 You can see the application route code below, which has the **invalidate** action code.